daattali/beautiful-jekyll/_posts/2018-01-06-meltdown-spectre-check-if-your-esxi-servers-are-patched.md

 ## Identify if your ESXi hosts are patched

-The point of this short post is to give you a quick and easy way to check if the patch is installed on your servers.
+The point of this quick post is to give you a quick and easy way to check if the patch is installed on your servers.

 Note that you will need Powercli version 6.3R1 or higher as I make use of the "Get-ESXCLI -V2" cmdlet (earlier version don't have a v2 switch that offers a better syntaxe to deal with esxcli).